Physiological Gaussian Process Priors for the Hemodynamics in fMRI Analysis: Introduction

-The rest of the paper is organized as follow: Section 2 describes the model and the prior on its parameters.
-The inference procedure is presented in Section 3.
-Results from simulations and real data are given in Section 4 and 5, respectively.
-The paper ends with a discussion in Section 6 and conclusions in Section 7.
+The rest of the paper is organized as follows.
+Section 2 describes the model and the inference procedure.
+Results from simulations and real data are given in Section 3 and 4, respectively.
+The paper ends with a discussion in Section 5 and conclusions in Section 6.